pug-/marquee-heavy/README.md

 ## Validation and current limitations

 The TTF was parsed and checksum-validated independently with ReportLab, registered and rendered in Skia, and visually compared with the original plus the selected stroke/height treatment.
 WOFF table contents were checked against the TTF.
-See `VALIDATION.json`.

 This is a **beta**.
 FontBakery, OpenType Sanitizer, Windows/Office/Adobe application tests, exhaustive language/mark-positioning review, and a full kerning/spacing review have not been completed.
 Original positioning tables were retained; combining marks and tight pairs merit review with the heavier outlines.
 No full font-family expansion, italic or variable axes are included.

 See `PUBLISHING.md` for the recommended public release process.
-Nothing has been published online by this task.